aspose-cells/Aspose.Cells-Doc-md/english/java/UI-Components/aspose-cells-gridjs/how-to-customize-toast/_index.md

 ### 5. Error Handling

-Wrap your toast function in try-catch to prevent breaking the spreadsheet:
+Wrap your toast function in `try‑catch` to prevent breaking the spreadsheet:

 ```javascript
 xs.customToast((title, content, callback) => {